vtex-apps/store-indexer/docs/README.md

 # Store Indexer

 The Store Indexer is a VTEX IO app designed to listen to IO broadcasters and index data based on catalog changes.

-## Key features

-### Messages
+It enhances your store’s catalog indexing and search functionality by responding to system events and automating key tasks:

-The app updates translations whenever translatable fields are modified.
+- **Translations:** Updates translations whenever translatable fields set as messages are modified.

-### Routes

-Store Indexer updates internal routes by saving the correct page type and canonical route ID, and flags deactivated products as "not found".
+- **Route management:** Updates internal routes by saving the correct page type and canonical route ID, and flags deactivated products as "not found".

-### Search URLs

-Store Indexer indexes the canonical URLs of top searches.
+- **Search indexing:**Indexes the canonical URLs of top searches.

-### Brand Search as Full Text

-Enhance **Intelligent Search** by resolving brand search queries as full text.
+- **Brand search as full text:** Enhances [Intelligent Search](https://help.vtex.com/pt/tracks/vtex-intelligent-search--19wrbB7nEQcmwzDPl1l4Cb) by resolving brand search queries as full text.
 This configuration enables search results to include products where the brand name appears in fields like the product title or description, rather than limiting results to a brand filter.
 For detailed instructions, refer to [Setting up brand search queries as full text](https://developers.vtex.com/docs/guides/setting-up-brand-search-queries-as-full-text).

-## Testing & Developing
+## Manual event testing

 Since the Store Indexer is not part of the store's rendering pipeline, testing can be complex.
 This section outlines how to manually generate an event from the broadcasting system to facilitate testing.

 > The example below focuses on testing the product pipeline.
 Extending it to test other pipelines follows a similar approach.

-### Step 1: Retrieve the Event Body
+### Step 1: Retrieving the event body

 Use **catalog-graphql** to fetch the body of the event.
 The following `curl` command retrieves the necessary data: